Skip to content

 What happens if my case is dropped in court?

-If a student is assigned similar sanctions in the court system and the Office of Student Conduct (such as community service or counseling), can a completed sanction for one entity be applied towards the other?
+If a student is assigned similar outcomes in the court system and the Office of Student Conduct (such as community service or counseling), can a completed sanction for one entity be applied towards the other?